Himanshu99252/Quizapp_Project/README.md

 ## License

-This Weather App is licensed is Free
+This Quiz App is licensed is Free